Vinnie117/Automated-Charts/README.md

 # Automated-Charts
-This repository contains code for the latest end-of-month charts revolving around Bitcoin.
+This repository contains code for the latest end-of-month charts revolving around Bitcoin and related (economic) topics.
 All plots are generated within one execution of Master.R

 Examples: